wp-plugins/custom-post-type-ui/readme.txt

 If you are upgrading from a version prior to v0.3 you will need to delete and recreate any custom taxonomies that you previously created.
 You will NOT lose any content added to those custom taxonomies.

 == Frequently Asked Questions ==

+= I changed my custom post type name and now I can't get to my posts =

+You can either change the custom post type name back to the original name or try the Post Type Switcher plugin here: http://wordpress.org/extend/plugins/post-type-switcher/

 = I upgraded the plugin and all of my custom post types broke =